You belong here.

 How my integrative approach wove together with the threads of many lineages

 I arrived at the field of mental health through the arts, teaching art and training as a figurative artist at the Florence Academy of Art and later the Pennsylvania Academy of the Fine Arts, where I received my Masters in Fine Arts.
 My figurative training taught me to track the micro-movements in people’s faces and bodies, which laid the groundwork for my subsequent somatic psychotherapeutic training.
 My creative practice is a huge part of my life.
 I have been working on a fiction novel for the past ten years that weaves together some of what I’ve found while plumbing the depths of the collective unconscious for the hearts to reckon with our troubled world.
-I am a dedicated musician, devoted to the guitar and singing and seeing what is possible living in the golden age of sound effects.
+I am a dedicated performing musician, devoted to the craft of singing and the guitar and driven to see what is possible living in the golden age of sound effects.
 My visual art practice has taken a backseat for some years as I devote my energy to my other identities but earlier work can be found here.

 At Brooklyn College I did my clinical internship at a psychoanalytic institute and had a close relationship with my supervisor, the late great Len Weiner, an ego psychologist and master of working with resistance.
 I learned many tools with the psychoanalytic approach but also saw its shortcomings, and was compelled to not simply work in a mind-oriented approach (let alone one with antiquated and at times problematic ideals at its core).

+I see my role as a therapist in part as a mentor.
+In order to keep this process fully alive, I seek to continually be under the mentorship of someone (or something— as mentorships can be with places, plants, and the more than human world).
 Upon graduating from Brooklyn College with a Mental Health Counseling degree I worked under the mentorship and supervision of Daniel Cook, who holds the relational, somatic, and transpersonal lineages of Naropa University, Sensorimotor Psychotherapy, and the developmental somatic psychotherapy of Ruella Frank.
 Under the guidance of Karin Weidenmueller I developed my foundation in Gestalt and Somatic Experiencing and the lineage of Naropa University.
 I was trained by Scott Kellogg and his Transformational Chairwork—I bring this and other elements of psychodrama to my work.
 I received cultural sensitivity training from Dr. Jennifer Chen and somatic racial equity coaching from Ethan Kerr and I am committed to anti-racist and decolonizing work for others and my own internal work as a white-identified person.
 I’ve received mentorship from Luisa Harpriya Guigliano, yoga therapist and poet who founded the Dream Hive, where I completed an Interfaith Ministry certification training.
 I mentored for several years under Susan Feinbloom, who holds the lineages of hypnotherapy, the Newton Institute, Berkeley Psychic Institute, John Fulton of Aesclepion Healing Center, and works as a clairvoyant psychotherapist.
 From a mentorship with the work of Michael Meade I learned how to understand and help others access the wisdom inside of the symbolic and the mythic.
 Through a deep inquiry into the indigenous ways and wisdom of Malidoma Some I learned about initiation and rites of passage.
 I received a year of spiritual counsel by Otis Gaddis III with a focus on ancestral, collective, and trans-dimensional healing.
-I am currently a member of Francis Weller’s Soulful Life cohort which is a nine-month intensive that creates a village mindset to explore working with grief in community to enrich all of our lives.
+I was a member of Francis Weller’s Soulful Life cohort which was a nine-month intensive that created a village mindset to explore working with grief in community to enrich all of our lives.
+I am currently focusing and receiving my mentorship energies from a deeply profound mentorship with Somatic Psychotherapist Lorella Ricci.

 My connection to the arts and creativity